If you’ve been on the geeky parts of the Internet lately, you may have noticed some very strange images popping up, connected somehow to Google.

-- Vagrant — Vagrant is a tool for setting up standardized development environments.
+- Vagrant [No Longer Available] — Vagrant is a tool for setting up standardized development environments.
 It’ll greatly simplify setup.

 - Virtualbox — Virtualbox allows you to run other operating systems from within Windows.
 In this case, we’ll be simulating a Linux machine.

 - OpenSSH — OpenSSH is a tool for connecting via command line to specific Linux machines.
 In this case, we’ll be using it to talk to our virtual Linux machine.